vbrendel/delayed_km/README.markdown

 Delayed KM
 ==========

-Intended as replacement for the Kissmetrics provided gem but using delayed_job instead of cron.
+Alternative for the Kissmetrics provided gem but using delayed_job instead of cron.
+This will suit Heroku users.

-If you are using Heroku for hosting you will find this much simpler than having to configure cron and a temp folder.

-Include in your Gemfile:
+This will become a gem in the future, but for now, include in your Gemfile:

     gem 'httparty'
     gem 'delayed_job'

 and copy the file lib/km.rb to your app/models directory